bbqsrc/static_init/README.md

 ### Lazy static access

 This graph showes the access time to lazy statics once they are initialized.
-The measurment includes statics from crates `double_checked_cell` and `static_lazy`.
+The measurment includes statics from crates `double_checked_cell` and `lazy_static`.
 In the legend "LesserLazy" are the lazy declared using `#[dynamic]` attribute and "Lazy" those declared with the attribute `#[dynamic(lazy)]`.
 On the horizontal axis is reported the number of thread that almost simultaneous attempt to access the lazy and the vertical axis the access time summed over all thread.

 Access time to lazy from this crates can be up to *10x faster* than other solutions.